ADHD Champions are individuals with ADHD who have overcome their struggles and blossomed

 According to Ty, “It’s about the joy of doing things for others…

 Random acts of kindness can restore your faith in people.”

-Max Fennell is aspiring to be the first African-American professional triathlete.
+Max Fennell is the first African-American professional triathlete.

 Diagnosed with ADHD at a young age, Max adopted competitive sports as a way of actively